dimitry-ishenko-casparcg/timer/README.md

 touchscreen or mouse:

-* Tapping on the event running time (not the text, but the actual time) will start and stop the count.
+* Tapping on the event running time (not the text, but the actual time) will start, pause or resume the count.
 * The event time can be adjusted by tapping at the top or bottom of the hours, minutes and seconds.
 * Pressing and holding on the event time will reset it to zero.